TorchDR/TorchDR/docs/source/all.rst

 Base classes
 ^^^^^^^^^^^^

-The :class:`torchdr.DRModule` class is the base class that allows to perform DR using user defined affinities.
+The :class:`torchdr.DRModule` class is the base class for a dimensionality reduction estimator.
 It is the base class for all the DR classes in TorchDR.
-:class:`torchdr.AffinityMatcher` is the Basis class for all the DR methods that use generic affinities.
+:class:`torchdr.AffinityMatcher` is the basis class for all the DR methods that use generic affinities.
+Both are compatible with `sklearn` API.

 .. autosummary::
    :toctree: gen_modules/